 journal = {Journal of Open Source Software}

-tidyverse methods implemented on tidyterra works differently depending on the type of Spat*
+tidyverse methods implemented on tidyterra work differently depending on the type of Spat* object:

-The methods implemented return the same type of object used as input, unless the expected behavior of the method is to return another type of object, (for example, as_tibble()
+The implemented methods return the same type of object as the input, unless the expected behavior of the method is to return another type of object (for example, as_tibble() returns a tibble).

 Current methods and functions provided by tidyterra are:

-tidyterra is conceived as a user-friendly wrapper of terra using the tidyverse methods and verbs.
-This approach therefore has a cost in terms of performance.
+tidyterra is a user-friendly wrapper around terra that uses tidyverse methods and verbs.
+This approach has a performance cost.

-If you are a heavy user of terra or you need to work with big raster files, terra is much more focused on terms of performance.
-When possible, each function of tidyterra references to its equivalent on terra.
+If you frequently use terra or work with large raster files, terra is much more performant.
+Whenever possible, each tidyterra function refers to its equivalent on terra.

 Installation